By Wade Ellett, Let’s Move Quad Cities Outdoor Blogger

 There are plenty of great spots to observe the river along the trail, and you’ll see wonderful limestone bluffs as well.

-I’m sure you’re as eager for warmer weather and sunny skies as I am.
-Where do you plan on doing your spring hiking?
+Where do you plan on doing your winter hiking?

 |Meet Wade Ellett, Let’s Move Quad Cities Outdoor Blogger.
 Wade is an outdoor adventurer who shares his passion for QC outdoor adventures here!
 Read his other posts by clicking here.|